 When something is labeled "Unknown" it means we need your help to know it!
 Unknowns indicate that information about the work of art or creative space is incomplete.
-If you know the answers we seek, click over to the artwork or creative space's individual page to help update the information using our "edit" feature.
-Voila!
-After a moderator vets your input, your info will appear on the page to help educate the rest of us.
+If you know the answer, click over to the artwork's individual page to help update the information using our "edit" feature.
+After the ArtAround team vets your input, voila!
+Your info will appear on the page to help educate the rest of us.

-The description is where you get to put in some neat (factual) perspective on the art.
-Maybe you know a personal detail about the artist and something special that occurred while they were painting or pasting the artwork, or maybe you have a historical tidbit you'd like to share about that fountain downtown.
+The description is where you get to put in some neat (factual) perspectives on the art.
+Maybe you know a personal detail about the artist, something special that occurred while they were painting or pasting the artwork, or maybe you have a historical tidbit you'd like to share about that fountain downtown.
 Whatever it is, so long as it's factual, it goes here.
 (Opinions are for the comment section.)

 Absolutely!
 We encourage you to jump into conversations, whether or not people are asking questions about your work.
-Please note that our "no jerky comments" applies to everyone who comments on the ArtAround message board, whether you're an artist or not.
+Please note that our "no jerky comments" applies to everyone who comments on ArtAround.

 Sorry, but because we open our comments up to the public, people are going to express their opinions and not all of them will be nice.
-We ask that people adhere to our "no jerk" policy, but we will only moderate comments that are obscene or belligerent.
+We ask that people adhere to our "no jerk" policy, but we will only remove comments that are obscene or belligerent.
 If you find that people are commenting on your artwork or asking questions, get excited!
 You've created something that people are engaging with.
 Do your viewers a favor and respond to them.
 Don't be afraid to explain your choices or answer any questions that appear.
-We want everyone (artists, appreciators, others) to feel comfortable exploring artistic conversation.
+We want everyone, artists and appreciators alike, to feel comfortable exploring artistic conversation.

 You are free to map any piece of art that strikes you and can be considered public.
-"Publicness" means that anyone can go to visit the artwork, even if they have to pay a price to see it.
+"Publicness" means that anyone can go visit the artwork, even if they have to pay a price to see it.
 This includes, but is not limited to, historic statues, monuments and memorials, murals, street art, architectural wonders, galleries, art markets, and museums.
 Want to make an argument to add another category of art or creative space?
-Hit us up.
+We’re all ears.

-Yes, though you'll notice that we don't have a specific category for "graffiti" or street art.
-We decided that rather than give into the stereotypes about graffiti, we'd like you to think more about the art that you're looking at.
-Graffiti art can include murals, paintings, pastes, and other media.
-Although we understand that some graffiti is an illegal violation of property, not all not all street art is illegal or indicates territoriality or violence.
-So, to celebrate the graffiti art that is thought provoking and beautiful, we want you to have the option to map or not map works you find in the wild.
+Absolutely.
+We believe that showcasing awesome graffiti helps elevate the conversation around street art in general.
+Rather than give into stereotypes about graffiti, we'd like you to think more about the art that you're looking at.
+Graffiti can include murals, paintings, pastes, and other media.
+Although we understand that some graffiti is an illegal violation of property, not all street art is illegal or indicates territoriality or violence.
+So, to celebrate the graffiti that is thought-provoking and beautiful, we want you to have the option to map or not map works you find in the wild.

 Yes, you may.
 For a fuller explanation, see above.

-We will only "unmap" points if (1) you've mapped something unrelated to art, (2) you add a point for something gross or obscene that you've posted in a jerky way (remember: we reserve the right to define "jerky"), or (3) if the community reports that the art has been taken down.
+We will only "unmap" pins if (1) you've mapped something unrelated to art, (2) you add a point for something gross or obscene that you've posted in a jerky way (remember: we reserve the right to define "jerky"), or (3) if the artwork you posted isn’t available to the public.